 The majority of public service vehicle drivers in Kenya have very little knowledge on first aid.
 When faced with minor or major vehicle accidents while at work, many depend on well wishers to come to the aid of victims.

 Kenya has one of the worst road safety records in the world.
 There were over 3,057 road crash deaths in 2015, up from 2,907 in 2014.
 Pedestrians accounted for 1344 of these fatalities while 688 were passengers and 339 were drivers.
-(Road Safety is not something new in the country: The 1971 deathtoll was at 371 which shot to over 2,100 in 1991 leading to a popular local musician to produce a song on PSV road safety).
+(Road Safety is not something new in the country: The 1971 deathtoll was at 371 which shot to over 2,100 in 1991 leading to a popular local musician producing a song on PSV road safety).
 In many cases victims do not survive because they are not attended to on time.
 Generally, the first people to arrive at accident scenes are PSV drivers and conductors as the nature of their work keeps them on the road.

 Research done at the Department of Urban and Regional Planning of the University of Nairobi in 2014 showed that most Kenyan PSV drivers were only trained in driving and to some extent, in basic motor mechanics.
 In many countries, first aid is part of PSV training where public service and school bus drivers are expected to have a certain level of knowledge of first aid.
 In Canada, for example, first aid training is a requirement to work at most levels of public transit.